 Eating healthy can come at a price.
 When you get charged to modify your meal, as annoying as it can be, stick to your why and remind yourself why you choose this healthy lifestyle.

 Do the best you can with what you got

 We’re human and it can be hard to adhere to rules 100% of the time.
 If you slip up, accept it and realize tomorrow is a new day.

 Dine at restaurants or take-out places that are low carb friendly

-Pita Pit, Panera’s, Chipotle, Qdoba, TGI Fridays, Applebee’s, Chili’s are great at accommodating and offer lots of low carb options.
+Pita Pit, Panera’s, Chipotle, Qdoba, Whole Foods Salad Bar or other grocery store salad bars, TGI Fridays, Applebee’s, Chili’s are great at accommodating and offer lots of low carb options.

 This one can be tricky because you are not always in control of restaurant choices, but encourage your friends and family to eat at places that accommodate you.
 Chances are, your friends and family will be supportive of your lifestyle decisions.

 If you are completely out of control, however, that’s when you can be creative and customize your own meal.